 My personal opinion is that you should stay somewhere local rather than at an all-inclusive resort.
 If that’s your thing, this blog isn’t for you.
 (Prepare for a bit of a rant, sorry not sorry.)

 Resorts are boring, and most of your money goes straight to whichever billionaire owns the chain.
 More importantly, the average salary for resort workers in Jamaica is just $220 per month.
 Per month.
-Then some resorts also employ a no-tipping policy which I think is just laughable and offensive.
+Then some resorts also employ a no-tipping policy, which might be nice for you on vacation, but is brutal for the staff.

 Villas are an infinitely better alternative because the money goes directly to the people working there and stays in the community.
-AND you won’t have to eat at the same generic Italian restaurants every night of your stay in a country with one of the best food cultures in the world.
+AND you won’t have to eat at the same generic restaurants on-site every night in a country with one of the best food cultures in the world.

 A good place to start when finding a villa is VRBO, but be aware that the price listed isn’t always the grand total so just make sure you ask lots of questions before booking.
 More on this below.
 Then of course there are boutique hotels, Airbnbs, and a few hostels on the island if you’re on a tight budget.

-One host liked to tell us about Jamaican culture and suggest stuff for us to do in the area.
-He hooked us up with a private snorkelling trip on his friend’s fishing boat, took us out to the local market to pick up fruit we’d never tried, and made us barracuda for dinner!
+Our first villa host hooked us up with a private snorkelling trip on his friend’s fishing boat for like $20.
+He also took us out to the local market to pick up fruit we’d never tried and made us barracuda for dinner!

 20 minutes from Port Antonio, right on the Blue Lagoon